The word around Wall Street is there will be no IPOs in January. But don’t believe everything you read. Look at the facts.

 For those singing the “Blame It on the Shutdown” blues, the theory includes the premise that there will be no IPOs for January 2019.
 Don’t look now, but a small-cap deal started trading on Wednesday, Jan.
 9, 2019.

 MMTEC (MTC), headquartered in Beijing, provides Internet-based technology services and solutions to Chinese-speaking hedge funds, mutual funds, registered investment advisors, proprietary trading firms and brokerage firms engaged in securities transactions and settlements globally.
 The company’s IPO of 1.8 million shares was priced at $4 a share on Wednesday, Dec.
 26, 2018.
-A week later, on Wednesday, Jan.
-9, 2019, the IPO opened at $5.91 and closed its first day of trading on NASDAQ at $7.55 – marking a gain of 88.8 percent in its debut.
-(It may not be a coincidence that this IPO started trading on the 9th; the number 9, associated with longevity, is one of the luckiest numbers in Chinese culture.)
+A week later, on Tuesday, Jan.
+8, 2019, the IPO opened at $4.50 and closed its first day of trading on NASDAQ at $5.94 – marking a gain of 48.5 percent in its debut.

 On Friday, Jan.
 11, 2019, MMTEC’s stock closed at $8.90 – UP 122.5 percent from its IPO price.
 (Fans of Chinese numerology know that the number 8 is the luckiest number in China because its name sounds like “fa,” which means wealth, fortune and prosper in Chinese, according to TutorMing, an online service for learning Mandarin.
 So it’s interesting to note that Friday’s close for MMTEC’s stock at $8.90 includes two of China’s most auspicious numbers – 8 and 9.)